nvsk/Onwelo-/README.md

 2. What will be the connection between the tools you choose?
  Ans: Azure Databricks notebook can be used for developing code and scheduling on cluster.
 Azure Databricks can be easily integrated with Azure blob storage and SQL database.
-   For Python: sqlalchemy, Azure DataLake service client libraries can be used;
+      ADLS Gen2 can be mounted on DBFS (databricks file system).
+SQL server can be connected though JDBC For Python: sqlalchemy, Azure DataLake service client libraries can be used;

 **After saving, the files are to be cleaned of rows that are empty, and after cleaning, the file is to be saved in such a way that they are available in the SQL serverless database.
 You should connect PowerBi to this server and publish the report online.**